ColoradoSchoolOfMines/acmx_website/README.md

     git pull

 Work on whatever new feature or bugfix you're adding.
-When you're done, make sure the tests still pass:
+When you're done, add your changes:

-    ./manage.py test

-If there are any failures, stop and find out what broke, and fix it.
-Then add your changes:

     git add -p

 The `-p` option brings up interactive add; press `y` if the changes look correct, or `n` if they don't and you want to go back and fix something.
 You